 Ms Rudd, once tipped as a future Prime Minister, resigned as Home Secretary on Sunday evening after admitting she ‘inadvertently’ misled Parliament over deportation targets.

 The MP for Hastings and Rye had previously denied the existence of such targets but said in her resignation letter to Theresa May that she should have been aware of them.

 An exclusive survey carried out by Atomik Research shows that just over half (56%) of Brits believe Ms Rudd was right to fall on her sword, with just 16% saying she should have carried on.

-Women were more forgiving than men, with 48% of females polled saying she was right to go compared to 65% of blokes.
+Women were more forgiving than men, with 48% of females saying she was right to go compared to 65% of blokes according to the research.

 Forty-two per cent of those polled thought Ms Rudd jumped before she was pushed, with only 23% saying she stood a chance of survival had she clung on to power.

 Amber Rudd was only the third woman to hold the position of Home Secretary – the previous incumbent was the current Prime Minister.

 The research found that 49% of people questioned believe that Mrs May knew her Home Secretary was misleading Parliament when she denied the existence of deportation targets.